Ultimate Guide To WordPress RSS

 • http://www.yourdomain.com/blog/comments/feed (if your WordPress site installation is in a subfolder, e.g. “blog”)

-Being able to select an RSS feed for single post items can be useful.
+Being able to use an RSS feed for a specific post item can be useful.
 For example, you may want to add feeds from specific items to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for using an RSS feed for an individual post is shown below:
+The formula for creating an RSS feed for specific posts is shown below:

 Single Post Feed

-Note: By default, if you only add “/feed” to the end of your post URI, WordPress will return the comments left on that post, not actual content of the post itself.
+Note: By default, if you only append “/feed” to the end of the post URI, WordPress will return the comments made on that post, not actual content of the post itself.

-Some your site visitors may only want to syndicate content from a particular category.
-They may not want to subscribe to all of your site’s content.
+Some your site users may only be interested in subscribing to content from one or two post categories.
+They may not want to subscribe to your entire site’s feed.

 All you have to do is use the format below:

-The category feed will now only include content posted under that particular category …
+Your category RSS feed will now only contain content posted for that category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.